 For a spam classification task, it’s probably more desirable to avoid important emails being moved into the spam folder than to have the occasional spam emails going into the inbox.
 So for this task, we will want to prioritize Precision over Recall.

 What if both Precision and Recall are important to you and you need the classifier to do well in both?
-The answer is, using the final metric of the four—F1.
+The answer is, to use the final metric of the four—F1.

 F1 takes into consideration both Precision and Recall.
 It is calculated as follows: